mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 ## 4. Introduction to Theoretical Framework

-### What are the needs of this study that need to be met by a theoretical framwork

-In brief:

-- Novel tools, provide new opportunities and need evaluation
-- Research processes should happen in situ for relevant results
-- Community based approaches to research allow for mutual input to the process

 Choosing a theoretical framework which aligns with the goals of the research questions is an important choice in undertaking a PhD study.
 My roles as joint practitioner / researcher called for a careful choice to avoid potential complications of the process.
 It also required an ability to describe and analyse the following:  growth of participant agency, able to deal with authentic learning contexts, able to clearly conceptualise barriers to participation, and a mutual process involving the community in design evolution.

-I chose activity theory and supplemented it with specific techniques of design based research.
+To address these needs I have chosen activity theory and supplemented it with specific techniques of design based research.
+The following sections give a short overview of these frameworks in relation to these needs.
+They are explored in depth in Chapter 3.

 ### Activity Theory